-1. What are the risks of investing 3
+1. What are the risks of investing?
+3

-2. What are the fees 8
+2. What are the fees?
+7

-3. Who is involved? .
-13
+3. Who is involved?
+11

-4. What conflicts exist? .
-15
+4. What conflicts of interest exist?
+12

-5. Tax .
-15
+5. Тах 13

-6. Withdrawals .
-18
+6. Withdrawals 15

-7. Glossary of terms .
-20
+7. Glossary of terms 19

-1. What are the risks of investing
+What are the risks of investing?
+1.

-The following information outlines the general investment risks and other relevant risks which may cause a fund's value to move up and down.
+The following outlines more information on general investment risks (which may cause a fund's value to move up and down), other general risks, and specific risks (which relate specifically to the Scheme and funds).
 Lifetime Asset Management Limited (we, us, and our) decide which risks are significant by considering how likely the unwanted event is and what effect it might have if it happens.

-You should consider the information set out below and talk to an authorised financial adviser if you need more information.
+You should consider the information set out below and talk to a financial advice provider/financial adviser if you need more information.

-You can find an authorised financial adviser in your area on the Financial Service Providers Register at https://fsp-register.companiesoffice.govt.nz.
+You can find a financial advice provider/financial adviser in your area on the Financial Service Providers Register at fsp-register.companiesoffice.govt.nz.